“A”-18

 398.3 the theologian’s pastorate “two / Xians both Jews”: apparently this is the Protestant theologian Reinhold Niebuhr (1892-1971) who early in his career took up a pastorate in Detroit, about which he made the remark that there were only two Christians in Detroit, both Jews.

-398.5 cigs medicines certain tissue ought not be taxed…: from New York Times for 18 June 1965 on an economic stimulus package: “Congress Passes Excise Tax Cuts; Johnson Indicats He’ll Sign $4.6 billion Bill Quickly.”
+398.5 cigs medicines certain tissue ought not be taxed…: from New York Times for 18 June 1965 on an economic stimulus package: “Congress Passes Excise Tax Cuts; Johnson Indicates He’ll Sign $4.6 billion Bill Quickly.”

 398.7 West / Less Land: < Westmoreland; General William Westmoreland (1914-2005) became the leading U.S. military commander in Vietnam in June 1964 and dramatically raised troop levels.
 He was relieved of his Vietnam command in 1968 following the Tet Offensive.